 - You’re married.
 Even if your spouse works, chances are good that your married lifestyle relies on your combined incomes.
 If your income gets taken out of the equation, will your spouse be able to maintain some lifestyle continuity while dealing with the emotional loss?

 - You have a mortgage.
 Another no-brainer.
 A home is the largest debt most people ever carry.
-Insurance can keep loved ones in a home by paying off the mortgage.
+Insurance could help keep loved ones in a home by helping to pay off the mortgage.
 Owning a home can provide a lot of financial security for your survivors.

 - You have student loans or other large debts.
 Next to a mortgage, student loans may be your largest debt.
 If your parents co-signed your loans, would you want them to be stuck having to repay your loans from their retirement savings?